jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 When we discuss ``IPython``, we talk about two fundamental roles:

 - Terminal IPython as the familiar REPL
-- The IPython kernel that provides computation and communication with the frontend interfaces, like the notebook
+- The IPython kernel, ``IPykernel`` that provides computation and communication with the frontend interfaces, like the notebook

 Terminal IPython